yintrigue/portfolio-ds/ml_melanoma/README.md

 ## Datasets

-Two datasets are used for the classification: a **CSV (~2MB)** that contains textual patient metadata, and an **image pool (40GB+)** that consists of 33,126 skin lesion photos, of which there are **only 584 positive examples**.
-Both datasets can be downloaded on Kaggle's competition page, [SIIM-ISIC Melanoma Classificatio](https://www.kaggle.com/c/siim-isic-melanoma-classification/data).
+Two datasets are used for the classification: a **CSV (~2MB)** that contains textual patient metadata, and an **image pool (40GB+)** that consists of 33,126 skin lesion photos, of which **only 584 examples are positive (1.76%)**.
+Both datasets can be downloaded on Kaggle's competition page, [SIIM-ISIC Melanoma Classification](https://www.kaggle.com/c/siim-isic-melanoma-classification/data).
 A number of major challenges are presented by the two datasets:

 - Extreme class imbalance, with only 1.76% of the examples being positive
 - Raw data come with a large size (40GB+) in two distinct structures: images and text-based metadata